What Is "Voice"?To help you understand what I mean, consider this famous quote:

-The voice refers to a writer's style - it reflects how they really talk and communicate.
-It includes words and phrases they love and tend to use a lot.
+"Voice" refers to a writer's style.
+It reflects how they really talk and communicate, including words and phrases they love and tend to use a lot.